guoji-quantum/industry_solution/README.md

-This is Guoji open source algorithm project
+This is guoji quantum industry solution open source repository